Vandebron/tech-blog/public/posts/how-to-sign-soap-messages.md

   Cause: java.nio.file.NoSuchFileException: crypto.properties
 ```

 And that's it!
-The `KeyStoreBuilder` helps us to load a `SigningCertificate` and the `SigningService` uses this loaded certificate to sign SOAP-messages.
+The `KeyStoreBuilder` helps us to load a `SigningCertificate` and the `SigningService` uses this loaded certificate to sign SOAP messages.
-A receiver of our SOAP-message has all the necessary information in our signature to verify that this message has not been tempered with and we are the original sender.
+A receiver of our SOAP message has all the necessary information in our signature to verify that this message has not been tampered with and we are the original sender.

 This verification is something we should also do on our side for incoming messages.
-So let's take a look on how we can verify the signature of received messages.
+So let's take a look at how we can verify the signature of received messages.

 ## Verification of SOAP messages

-Verifiying the signature of incoming messages is equally important to ensure that the connection is secure.
+Verifying the signature of incoming messages is equally important to ensure that the connection is secure.
 A verification process will tell you if the message is coming from a trusted source and has not been tampered with.

-As previously mentioned we need our source of truth, a pool of trusted public keys from all parties which will receive our SOAP-messages.
+As previously mentioned we need our source of truth, a pool of trusted public keys from all parties which will receive our SOAP messages.
 These build the basis of the trust store.

 We will create a `TrustedCertificates` wrapper class in which we will load in the trust store and add this method to the `KeyStoreBuilder`.
 ```scala